anomalylabs/request-plugin/docs/en/usage.md

 # Usage

-To use the request object simply call any of the public methods from the request class prefixed with `request_`.
+To use the request object simply call any of the public methods from the request class prefixed with `request_*`.

-For documentation on all of the available methods in the Request class please see the [Laravel Documentation](https://laravel.com/docs/5.1/requests).
+For documentation on the request class and what methods are available check out the [Laravel Documentation](https://laravel.com/docs/5.1/requests).

     {% verbatim %}{{ request_url(1) }}{% endverbatim %} // http://pyrocms.com/documentation/request-plugin/usage